foxdonut/meiosis-guide/creating_the_view.md

 - `intoSelector(document, selector)` for example, `".container"` with `<div class="container"></div>`
 - `intoElement(document, element)` where you specify the DOM element directly.
 In fact, `intoId` and `intoSelector` are merely convenience functions that call `document.getElementById` and `document.querySelector` respectively, and pass the element to `intoElement`.

-The VanillaJS, Snabbdom, and Mithril renderers work in the same manner.
+The VanillaJS, Inferno, Snabbdom, and Mithril renderers work in the same manner.
 The Vue and Riot renderers work slightly differently.
 We will see them in the [Setup Function](setup.md) section.

 ## Creating a `view` Function

 Each component that you create can have a `view` function.
 Meiosis calls it with `(model, propose/actions)` so that you can return the view representation of the model, and call the `propose` function.
 If you created an `actions` object, that will be passed as a parameter instead.
 The view can then call functions on it.

 The nature of what you return from the `view` function depends on the view library that you chose for your views.
-Whether you use React, Snabbdom, Mithril, plain JavaScript, or anything else, you return an object that is compatible with the chosen library.
+Whether you use React, Inferno, Snabbdom, Mithril, plain JavaScript, or anything else, you return an object that is compatible with the chosen library.

 ## Nested components